alecontuIT/Data-and-Results-Visualization/README.md

   <li><b>Code</b> is divided in different notebooks.</li>
 </ul>

+The complete work can be visualized at [my website](http://alecontu.it/data_visualization_project.html)

 All the work has been written using [Colab](https://colab.research.google.com/) and for the graphs the python's library [Plotly](https://plotly.com/).